tkuhn/tkuhn.github.com/index.md

 - **since 2015:** Assistant professor at the Computer Science Department of the VU University Amsterdam in the Web and Media group
-- **2013-2015:** Postdoc at the ETH Zurich at the Chair of Sociology, in particular of Modeling and Simulation
+- **2013-2015:** Postdoc at the ETH Zurich in the Computational Social Science group
 - **2015:** Visiting researcher at Stanford University in the Dumontier Lab at the Center for Biomedical Informatics Research
 - **2014:** Researcher at the Swiss Institute of Bioinformatics (SIB) at the University of Geneva